obita-tech/catalog/obitamockbank100.catalog.obita.tech/resources/deploymentGuide.md

-# Deployment Guide: Sandbox Banking Solution
+# Deployment Guide: Corebank Sandbox Solution

-This deployment guide is designed to help customers deploy the Sandbox Banking solution in various environments.
+This deployment guide is designed to help customers deploy the Corebank Sandbox solution in various environments.
 Our solution provides a comprehensive set of APIs and services to enable banks to extend their functionality and comply with Banking requirements.
-This document focuses on the deployment options available for the Sandbox Banking solution.
+This document focuses on the deployment options available for the Corebank Sandbox solution.

 ## DeploymentArchitecture